Captain Kidd (film): Plot

 In 1699, pirate William Kidd loots and destroys the English galleon The Twelve Apostles near Madagascar.
-He and three confederates bury the stolen treasure on a remote island.
+He and his confederates bury the stolen treasure on a remote island.

 He returns to London and hires a gentleman's gentleman.
 Kidd then presents himself at the court of William III of England as an honest shipmaster seeking a royal commission as a privateer after striking his colours to a pirate.
 The king is persuaded by Kidd that the captain of The Twelve Apostles was that pirate, who has disappeared with its treasure.
 The King grants the commission.

 Kidd recruits a crew from condemned pirates in Newgate and Marshalsea prisons, promising them a royal pardon at the end of their voyage.
 Among them is the quarrelsome though cultured Adam Mercy.
 Kidd makes him the new master gunner because of his claimed prior service with pirate Captain Avery.

 The King sends Kidd and his ship the Adventure Galley to the waters near Madagascar to rendezvous with the ship Quedagh Merchant and provide an escort back to England.
 The Quedagh Merchant carries Lord Fallsworth, the King's ambassador to the Grand Mughal, his daughter Lady Anne Dunstan, and a chest of treasure from the Indian potentate to King William.

 Kidd's story about a pirate he fought nearby persuades Lord Fallsworth to switch ships with his daughter and the precious cargo.
 Kidd's navigator Jose Lorenzo lights a candle in the ship's magazine.
 Just as the transfer takes place, the Quedagh Merchant blows up.
 Kidd also arranges a fatal "accident" for Lord Fallsworth, leaving only a frightened Lady Anne.
 She turns to the only man she thinks she can trust, Shadwell, Kidd's servant.
 When she mentions the recent battle with pirates, Shadwell tells her it never happened.
 He advises her to put her faith in Adam Mercy.